progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--In addition to output-formatting options, `git log` takes a number of useful limiting options — that is, options that let you show only a subset of commits.
 You’ve seen one such option already — the `-2` option, which shows only the last two commits.
 In fact, you can do `-<n>`, where `n` is any integer to show the last `n` commits.
 In reality, you’re unlikely to use that often, because Git by default pipes all output through a pager so you see only one page of log output at a time.-->

 Zusätzlich zu den Formatierungsoptionen für die Ausgabe, akzeptiert `git log` eine Reihe nützlicher Optionen, um die Anzahl der ausgegebenen Commits einzuschränken.
 Eine solche Option haben wir bereits verwendet: die `-2` Option, die bewirkt, dass nur die letzten beiden Commits angezeigt werden.
 D.h., Du kannst `-<n>` verwenden, wobei `n` irgendeine ganze Zahl sein kann.
-Im Alltag wirst Du diese Option vermutlich nicht sehr oft verwenden, weil Git die Ausgabe standardmäßig formatiert, so dass nur jeweils eine Seite anzeigt.
+Im Alltag wirst Du diese Option vermutlich nicht sehr oft verwenden, weil Git die Ausgabe standardmäßig formatiert, sodass nur jeweils eine Seite anzeigt.

 <!--However, the time-limiting options such as `-\-since` and `-\-until` are very useful.
 For example, this command gets the list of commits made in the last two weeks:-->